lyndskg/your-pw-sucks/README.md

 <a name="usage"></a>
 ## Usage

-By addressing various potential use cases and practical applications, `ytconv3rt3r` becomes a valuable tool for a diverse range of users and industries, catering to their unique needs for audio content conversion and management.
+By addressing various potential use cases and practical applications, `your-pw-sucks` becomes a valuable tool for a diverse range of users and industries, catering to their unique needs for audio content conversion and management.

 <a name="use-case"></a>
 ### Potential Use Cases:

-1. **Music Enthusiasts:**\
-Casual users who want to convert their favorite music from YouTube to different audio formats for personal enjoyment or sharing with friends.

-2. **DJs and Music Producers:**\
-Professionals in the music industry can use the application to convert YouTube audio tracks into lossless formats for sampling, remixing, or creating music mixes for live performances.

-3. **Music Students and Educators:**\
-Students studying music or educators teaching music theory can use the application to access audio tracks from YouTube for analysis and study purposes.

-4. **Podcasters:**\
-Creators producing podcasts can convert YouTube audio content to the desired format for use in their episodes.

-5. **Music Archivists:**\
-Professionals or hobbyists interested in preserving historical or rare music tracks available on YouTube can convert and store them in archival-quality formats.

 &nbsp;